sharktrexer/Know_Thyself_Prototype/README.md

-# Know Thyself (Terminal Edition) v0.8
+# Know Thyself (Terminal Edition)

 This a simplistic choose-your-adventure terminal game where you are presented with multiple actions in different scenarios with an overarching and branching story.
 By the end of the story your chosen actions will determine what alignment you fall onto in the [Alignment Chart](https://en.wikipedia.org/wiki/Alignment_(Dungeons_%26_Dragons)).
 **Will you get the result you think you will?**

 - v1.0 Desired Outcome:
-Basic prototype release.
-User input will be fetched through a terminal and the story will be short.
+User input will be fetched through terminal.
 Jar file provided.

 _Current Comment:_
 Almost here!
-Just need to finish story details and ensure there aren't any major bugs or text formatting issues.
+Just need to finish story details, do a final round of polish, and create and upload a jar file.

 Webapp Version [HERE](https://github.com/sharktrexer/Know_Thyself)